 FSE Security Review

-In compliance with ASU’s information security standards, Engineering leverages our distributed IT organizational structure to provide the best guidance and recommendations to the Fulton community on technology acquisitions.
+In compliance with ASU’s information security standards, FSE leverages our distributed IT organizational structure to provide the best guidance and recommendations for our community on technology acquisitions.

 Engineering Technical Services (ETS) designed a subset of customized security processes to serve FSE and help streamline and navigate security review procedures.
 It is essential to start the security review process early.
 Each school’s IT Manager is responsible for generating FSE Security Reviews for new and preexisting technology.

 What types of products require a Security Review?